wirecard/iso-paypal-converter/README.md

 ### Conversion

-To convert an ISO-3166 code to the correct PayPal identifier, you need only pass the country code and state identifier to the convert function like so:
+To convert an ISO 3166-2 code to the correct PayPal identifier, you need only pass the country code and state identifier to the convert function like so:

 ```php